viper-010/Python_YT/05-Comments-and-Print/05_Comments-&-Print_tutorial.md

 ### 2. sep:
 - Separator between multiple objects
 - Default is a space ' '
 - Specify how to separate the objects, if there is more than one.
-Default is ' '

 #### Example 1 : Default
 ```python